 First off, who here knows what ‘stress’ really is?
-We know what it feels like, and we know our body reacts to it, but what is it actually?
+You know what it feels like and how your body reacts to it, but what is it actually?

-According to the Canadian Mental Health Association, stress is a reaction to a situation and isn’t about the actual situation.
-We usually feel stressed when we think that the demands of the situation are greater than our resources to deal with it.
+According to the Canadian Mental Health Association, stress is a reaction to a situation and isn’t about the actual situation; when you think that the demands of the situation are greater than the resources you have to deal with it.

-Stress can activate the fight or flight part of our brain regardless of whether the ‘threat’ is real or perceived.
-That means that whenever Tom Cruise is stuck in an impossible situation, we’re genuinely stressed because our brains don’t understand fake threats.
+Stress can activate the fight or flight part of your brain regardless of whether the ‘threat’ is real or perceived.
+That means that you’re genuinely stressed whenever you see Tom Cruise stuck in an impossible situation because your brain doesn’t understand fake threats.

 What triggers work-related stress?
 Stress at work is generally a combination of the high demands of the job and a low amount of control over the situation.